pimcore/customer-data-framework/doc/30_OAuth-Server.md

 # Password Grant

-  When you want to establish a authentication/authorization - system for a first party (trusted like your own) Web-App or mobile App then you could use an Implicit-Grant.
+  When you want to establish a authentication/authorization-system for a first party (trusted or your own) application then you could use an Password-Grant.
   As first step you need to make a request to the controller action `authorizePasswordGrantClient`:

   ```php